 We took turns picking up a coin piece and helping each other count and add up the money shown.

 We picked up 2 nickels and 1 penny and, starting with the largest valued coin first, we counted “5, 10, 11.”
 The kids eagerly looked for both ways 11 cents was shown.
 It was a great challenge because the puzzles teach both the cents and dollar symbols.

 Finally, after a little hunting, we found them!
 11¢ and $0.11.

 We kept playing until we had counted and completed all of the coin puzzles.

 Grab Your Set

 Are you ready to have some fun with coins, too?!
-Click the blue button below to grab your set of the coin counting puzzles and then hop over and check out our 5 day challenge to set up STEM centers your students will love and to build a system for teaching STEM in your classroom!
+Click the blue button below to grab your set of the coin counting puzzles and then hop over and check out our 5 Day Challenge to set up STEM centers your students will love and to build a system for teaching STEM in your classroom!